 - Rates are coordinated

-- The time that each team member will spend into the project is confirmed;
+- The time that each team member will spend on the project is confirmed;

-- Process requirements are good for the team.
+- Process requirements are suitable for the team.

 Stage 5: Integration of developers

-This is probably one of the most challenging parts and a lot of projects stop before even starting.
-It is important here to have all processes and communications set up and all accesses provided.
-You as the company that orders outstaffing services is responsible for providing all environments, communicating all processes, regulations and rules that the new team members should keep to.
+Now are officially employed.
+Before the project kick-off, it is necessary to integrate the newcomers.
+It is probably one of the most challenging parts, and multiple projects stop before even starting.
+It is essential to have all processes and communications set up and all accesses provided.
+As the company that orders outstaffing services, you are responsible for providing all environments and communicating all procedures, regulations, and rules that the newly hired, fully trained developers should keep.

 Access to Code

-Ensure that team has access to the project and understand its purpose and what it is about.
+Ensure that team has access to the project and understands its purpose and what it is about.

-- Share Access: Make sure that you have shared access details to the GIT, or another system you are using for the version control.
+- Share Access: Ensure that you have shared access details to the GIT or another system you use for full version control.

-- Present the workflow: in case you are keeping to any particular workflows on the project, especially if you have several environments, it is important to discuss the flow with the new team.
+- Present the workflow: If you keep to any particular workflows on the project, especially if you have several environments, it is essential to discuss the flow with the new team.

-- Give the test URL to the team members, so that they can click through the project safely without the fear to break something on live website.
+- Give the test URL to the team members to click through the project safely without the fear of breaking something on the live website.

-It is also a good practice to have a call with a product/project manager or a product owner who can outline briefly what the project is about and what its purposes are, share screen and show the main functionality and marketing points of the product.
-Also, remember that a good integration of a person is starting with easy or isolated tasks and only then to integrate the new person into more extended parts of the system.
+It is also a good practice to have a call with a product/project manager or a product owner who can outline briefly what the project is about and its purposes, share a screen, and show the product’s main functionality and marketing points.
+Also, remember that a person’s good integration starts with easy or isolated tasks and only then integrates the new person into more extended parts of the system.

 - Share Access: add new developers as team members to your Jira, Trello, Asana, or any other tracker you are using to manage the tasks for your team.
-In case you do not use any task tracker it is extremely important to start using one because the project management tool is the only way for you to assess how effectively the work is set up.
+If you do not use any task tracker, it is vital to start using one because the project management tool is the only way to assess how effectively the work is set up.

-- Present the workflow: the task has to have its own workflow and each team member has to be coordinated on the definition of done for the task.
-E.g. task is considered to be done when it is available for testing?
+- Present the workflow: the task has to have its own workflow, and each extended team member has to be coordinated on the definition of done for the task.
+E.g., the task is considered to be done when it is available for testing?
 Or is it done when it is available for deployment to the live environment?
-Below is an image of the suggested extended workflow that our team uses.
+Below is an image of the suggested extended workflow our own employees use.

 But in its most basic view the task workflow can be:

-Such trackers as Jira allow to set it up customly or pick one of the templates
+Such trackers as Jira allow to customize it or pick one of the templates

 - Time Logging.
 The outstaff team usually works using the time tracking tools based on which they provide a report.
-Each task requires estimation of the time it needs for completion per definition of done as well as shows the actual time spent.
-The highly organized teams keep these two values accurate, which later allows us to optimize work.
-Such task trackers as Jira have the built-in tracking system.
+Each task requires an estimation of the time it needs for completion per the definition of done and shows the actual time spent.
+The highly organized teams keep these two values accurate, allowing us to optimize work and improve project performance.
+Such task trackers as Jira have a built-in tracking system.

-- Meet the team.
-Introduce the new developers to the team and pay special attention on which questions and items the developer should go to which person.
-Ideally, we recommend to prepare the Team page in the system where you keep documentation, which in its simplest way can look like this:
+- Meet the team, and present the corporate culture.
+Introduce the new developers to your team and pay special attention to which questions and items the developer should go to which person.
+Ideally, we recommend preparing the Team page in the system where you keep documentation, which in its simplest way can look like this:

 - What person to talk to when they need a day off